iFixit/itbrokeand.ifixit.com/_posts/2015-01-13-matryoshka-configurable-caching-library-for-php.md

 We have found this to be particularly useful for scoping keys to code deploys.
 We simply put any caches that should be invalidated under the `'deploy'` scope which is deleted anytime we deploy code.

+Cache keys can also have dynamic scopes.
+In a generic example of a blog with posts, your scope name could be `"post-{$postid}"`.
-You can also have dynamic scopes such as `"post-{$postid}"` which can be cleared anytime a specific post is modified.
+Then, all keys using a particular `$postid` prefix can be cleared anytime that specific post is modified.

-This is an implementation of [generational caching] which we make [heavy use of][caching thesis] throughout our application.
+Cache scopes are an implementation of [generational caching], which we make [heavy use of][caching thesis] throughout our application.

-Cache scopes help with cache invalidation but unfortunately don't make [naming things] any easier.
+Note: Cache scopes help with cache invalidation but they unfortunately don't make [naming things] any easier.

 # Helper Functions